-If you get a flat tire while driving, do not apply the brake heavily.
-Instead, gradually decrease your speed.
-Hold the steering wheel firmly and slowly move to a safe place on the side of the road.
+If you get a flat tire while driving:

+- do not brake heavily.

+- gradually decrease the vehicle's speed.

+- hold the steering wheel firmly.

+- slowly move to a safe place on the side of the road.

 The use of tire sealants is not recommended and may compromise the integrity of your tires.
+The use of tire sealants may also affect your tire pressure monitoring system (if equipped).